icssc/peterportal-api-next/docs/docs/rest-api/reference/websoc.md

 #### `units` string | string[]

-The number of units approved for the section, or the string `VAR` for any section with variable units.
+The number(s) of units approved for the section and/or the string `VAR` for any section with variable units.

 #### `days` string | string[]